gomorpheus/poison/README.md

 This is a basic BMC Remedy Emulator for the purpose of understanding what payloads are sent from Morpheus

-Work in progress, ATM it will integrate as BMC server.
+Work in progress, ATM it will integrate into Morpheus as a BMC Remedy server.